-BT-001 was evaluated in several preclinical models, in vitro and in vivo.
-The results were published in the Journal for ImmunoTherapy of Cancer in 2022, presented at SITC 2021 and will be presented at AACR 2022.
+BT-001 was evaluated in several preclinical models.
+The results were published in the Journal for ImmunoTherapy of Cancer (7) (JITC) in 2022 and presented at SITC 2021 and AACR 2022.
+They demonstrate the potential of the virus to provide therapeutic benefits that exceeds that of anti-PD1/anti-CTLA-4 immune checkpoint inhibitors.